 - Implement research-based interventions that are based on relevant classroom data

-- Prepare and deliver student assessment data effectively in order to create an intervention plan that matches the student's needs
+- Prepare and deliver student assessment data effectively in order to create intervention plans that match students’ needs

 - Establish quarterly goals for student achievement

 - Integrate appropriate technology tools into classroom instructional activities and lessons

 - Modify and accommodate curriculum materials and delivery of lessons to meet students’ needs

 - Maintain effective and accurate records of communication and student data